tasneemh/movie-nominations/README.md

 # How To Use the App?

-- Users can upload the image by clicking on 'SUBMIT' button.
-Once the image is successfully uploaded they will see a message indicating the same.
+- Users can search for the movies in the search bar.
-- If users upload duplicate image or fail to upload the image they will get an error message.
+- They can nominate for movies by clicking on 'Nominate' button.
-- Users can view all the images available in the database by clicking on 'CLICK HERE!' button.
+- Users can also delete any movie from the nominations list by clicking on 'Delete' button.